 • If auditing a provision, the auditor may need to understand the underlying transactions and events that gave rise to the provision

-• If auditing a profit-sharing calculation, the auditor effectively needs to understand the revenue and expense components that determine profit
+• If auditing a profit-sharing calculation, the auditor needs to understand the revenue and expense components that determine profit

 The auditor must obtain sufficient appropriate evidence about related amounts and disclosures even though they are not the primary subject of the engagement.

-Going Concern
+Going concern

 For a single financial statement audit, going concern considerations apply in the same way as for a complete audit.
 For a specific element audit, going concern may or may not be relevant depending on the element.
 An audit of a schedule of assets may be affected by going concern (if the entity is not a going concern, asset valuations may be affected), while an audit of a royalty calculation may not be directly affected.

-Forming the Opinion and Reporting
+Forming the opinion and reporting

-Opinion Wording
+Opinion wording

 When the single statement or element is prepared under a special purpose framework, the auditor includes the mandatory EOM paragraph required by ISA 800 regarding the basis of accounting and potential restriction on distribution.